 - 4.1.
 The Council does not enhance severance packages beyond statutory and contractual entitlements.
-In practice this means severance package consist of redundancy pay (see 3.6), any holiday pay the employee is contractually entitled to and pension payments that the employee is entitled to in accordance with the Local Government Pension Scheme (LGPS). - 4.2.
+In practice this means severance package consist of redundancy pay (see 3.6), any holiday pay the employee is contractually entitled to and pension payments that the employee is entitled to in accordance with the Local Government Pension Scheme (LGPS).
+The Total severance payment to any individual will be capped at a maximum of £95,000 and includes all payments relating to the employee's contract termination.
+In respect of the local government pension scheme this will mean that mandatory and discretionary payments towards premature retirement compensation will be included in the assessment of the severance payments made to an individual. - 4.2.
 Where an employee is aged 55 or above and is made redundant then by virtue of the LGPS scheme rules the employee's pension will automatically come into payment.
-It should be noted that an employer cost, known as 'Pension Strain' will be crystallised and is a cost to be paid by the employer to LGPS. - 4.3.
+It should be noted that an employer cost, known as 'Pension Strain' will be crystallised and is a cost to be paid by the employer to LGPS subject to the £95,000 cap not being exceeded. - 4.3.
 For the purposes of calculating the component parts of a severance package this will include: - redundancy pay - holiday entitlement earned but not taken - 'pension strain' cost payable by the Council to the Pension Scheme. - 4.4.
-Council has been given the opportunity to vote on severance packages at or above £100,000 per annum and have delegated this function to the General Functions Committee. - 5.
-Relationship between the remuneration of its chief officers, and the remuneration of its employees who are not chief officers
+Council has been given the opportunity to vote on severance packages at or above £95,000 per annum and have delegated this function to the General Functions Committee.

+5. Relationship between the remuneration of its chief officers, and the remuneration of its employees who are not chief officers